 Backpacking and Hiking for the Prepared Boy Scout

-Packing List Guide Food Ideas Water Safety Additional Resources
+Packing List Guide Food Ideas Stoves Water Safety Additional Resources

 More than perhaps any other outdoor activity, backpacking rewards the efficient packer and punishes the over-packer.
 After all, you will have to live with and carry every decision you make.
 This list is focused on a three-season, three to five day outing, but when packing always plan against the highest high and the lowest low temperatures you'll encounter.
 It'll protect you from spending a miserably cold night out in the woods, give you a bit more of that oh-so-precious pack space, and save your back.